jjbailey/ubuntu-autoinstall/README.md

 ```

-Adjust the script and yaml files to fit your needs.

-The ubuntu user's password is guessable (cough).

-### TODO

-- Create an EFI boot ISO
-- Create an ISO that boots BIOS or EFI

 ### CREDITS

 Special credit to Dr. Donald Kinghorn who did all the p7zip and xorriso heavy lifting.

-Credit to many others who posted sample configs, both working and broken, for the various ideas they presented.
+Credit to many others who posted sample configs for the various ideas they presented.